jarvisgroup/jarvis_data_eng_yashar/core_java/grep/README.md

 ## Pseudocode
 `process` method is for high level workflow purpose.
+It allows developer to have a general scope of the implementation, and calls helper functions which contains detailed implementation.
 ```
 matchedline []
 for file in listfile(rootDir)